 Rare Daily Staff

-The National Institute for Health and Care Excellence, the United Kingdom’s drug value watchdog, needs to use more flexible means for assessing the value of drugs to treat rare diseases if it wants to ensure patient access to innovative new medicines are not blocked by the use of inappropriate value measures, according to a new industry funded report.
+The National Institute for Health and Care Excellence, the United Kingdom’s drug value watchdog, needs to use more flexible means for assessing the value of drugs to treat rare diseases if it wants to ensure patient access to innovative new medicines is not blocked by the use of inappropriate value measures, according to a new industry funded report.

 The report from MAP BioPharma, a consultant to biopharmaceutical companies on pricing and reimbursement, centers on NICE’s decision to route most orphan drugs through its more restrictive Single Technology Appraisal (STA) program rather than its Highly Specialized Technology (HST) program.
 Under the STA program, a therapy must demonstrate an incremental cost-effectiveness ratio of between $26,000 and $39,000 (£20,000 and £30,000) compared to $130,000 to $390,000 (£100,000 and £300,000) under the HTA program.